 Yehuda Vered.
-Yehuda (Udi) Vered has served Executive Vice President and General Manager - Land and C4I Division since 2013.
-From 2009 until his current appointment Mr. Vered served as executive vice president - service solutions as well as vice president - marketing for the land and C4I division.
+Yehuda (Udi) Vered has served as Executive Vice President and General Manager - Land Division since November 2018, after serving as executive vice president and general manager of the land and C4I division since 2013.
+From 2009 until 2013, Mr. Vered served as executive vice president - service solutions as well as vice president - marketing for the land and C4I division.
 Prior to that, since 2004 he served as chief financial officer and vice president for contracts and sales of the land and C4I division.
 Mr. Vered joined Elbit Systems in 2003 as vice president for contracts and sales and chief financial officer - ground, C4I and battlefield systems.
 Before that, he served as an aircrew officer in the IAF, where he holds the rank of colonel (reserves).
 Mr. Vered holds a bachelor of arts degree in management and economics from Tel-Aviv University, an MBA from Ben Gurion University and is a graduate of the Harvard University Business School's Advanced Management Program.